Skip to main content

 A sharp catch when you breathe in.
 A deep ache between the shoulder blades.
 Pain that wraps around the rib cage to the front of the chest.
 These are some of the most common, and most alarming, complaints we see at our Sandton practice.
 Many patients come to us after an ER visit that ruled out a heart problem, relieved but still in pain.

 Costochondritis (inflammation where the ribs attach to the breastbone) is another common source of chest wall pain.
-It typically resolves with conservative care, and a case series found that manual therapy directed at the rib cage and thoracic spine produced an average pain reduction of 5 points out of 10.
+It typically resolves with conservative care, and research supports manual therapy directed at the rib cage and thoracic spine for reducing pain.

 A randomised controlled trial of 115 patients with acute musculoskeletal chest pain found that chiropractic treatment, including thoracic and rib manipulation, produced significantly better outcomes at 4 and 12 weeks compared to self-management alone.
-Thoracic manipulation also benefits conditions beyond the mid-back itself, including neck pain, headaches and shoulder problems.
+In practice, we also find that thoracic treatment often improves neck comfort and shoulder mobility.

 COMMON SYMPTOMS OF RIB & THORACIC PAIN